md-thayyib/Bengaluru-House-Price-Prediction/README.md

 print(get_estimated_price("1st Phase JP Nagar", 1000, 3, 3))
 print(get_estimated_price("1st Phase JP Nagar", 1000, 2, 2))
 print(get_estimated_price("Kalhalli", 1000, 2, 2))  # other location

+## Note:
+- You can find the Jupyter notebook and the data used to train the model inside the notebook folder.
+- If you want to host the app in a cloud you can do it by selecting any cloud and follow the procedure to do that.
+Then change the host names accordingly